janahmedprg/Senior-Design-CapitalOne/README.md

 To create an AWS Shield navigate to the **AWS WAF & Shield** dashboard and under **Web ACLs** press **Create web ACL**.

 ## Testing the AWS Shield
-To test the AWS Shield we created the following script:
+To test the AWS Shield I created the following script:
 ```python
 for i in range(100):
     headers = {